 Sufficient time should be allocated for the meeting and the internal examiner or nominated person must arrange the attendance of the supervisor, if required.

-If the examiners and, if applicable, the independent chair and supervisor/s are unable to meet in person for the pre oral examination meeting, the meeting may be conducted by telephone or by other appropriate means (e.g. video link).
+If the examiners and, if applicable, the independent chair and supervisor/s are unable to meet in person for the pre-oral examination meeting, the meeting may be conducted by telephone or by other appropriate means (e.g. video link).

-Examiners who suspect the candidate has committed academic malpractice should contact the appropriate school/department/division or Faculty PGR office in the first instance to seek advice.
+Examiners who suspect the candidate has committed academic malpractice should contact the appropriate PGR office prior to the oral examination taking place to seek advice.

 12. The Oral Examination – Conduct